wso2/docs-ei/en/streaming-integrator/docs/admin/viewing-dashboards.md

 - The **Source** section shows the overall Kafka Source metrics such as total reads, input event rate etc. It also contains a table that lists all the streams that are associated to a Kafka source.
 If you click on a stream, it will take you to **WSO2 Streaming Integrator Kafka Source Statistics** dashboard.

       This dashboard shows the Kafka Source statistics related to the selected stream.
 A stream is associated to one or more topics.
 Furthermore, each topic is associated to a partition.
-This dashboard views statistics for each separate Topic-Partition combination to which the selected stream is subscribed.
+You can use this dashboard to view statistics for each separate Topic-Partition combination to which the selected stream is subscribed.

 - The **Sink** section shows the overall Kafka Sink metrics such as total writes, output event rate etc. It also contains a table that lists all the streams that are associated to a Kafka source.
 If you click on a stream, it will take you to **WSO2 Streaming Integrator Kafka Sink Statistics** dashboard.

       This dashboard shows the Kafka Sink statistics related to the selected stream.
 Here, a stream publishes to a specific Kafka Topic and to one or more partitions.
-This dashboard views statistics for each separate Topic-Partition combination to which the selected stream publishes messages.
+You can use this dashboard to view statistics for each separate Topic-Partition combination to which the selected stream publishes messages.